beenlanced/ai_model_compression/README.md

 - `Deep Learning` for neural networks building,
 - `Git` (version control),
+- `Fine-Tuning` improving the weights and activation functions of a pre-existing model to improve performance,
 - `Jupyter` python coded notebooks,
 - `Python` the standard modules,
 - `PyTorch` Machine Learning framework to train our deep neural network,